 - ✅ ANTI-FATIGUE GRIP: Hours and hours of rolling and painting will be enjoyable for once!
 Our anti-fatigue grip will definitely give you comfort you...

 - ✅ EXCELLENT PAINT PICK-UP FOR SMOOTH ROLLING: Designed to hold and release paint evenly and uniformly for that smooth and velvety finish we all love.
 Our...

 - ✅ GREAT FOR MANY USES: Excellent for home touch-ups and home renovations, painting bathrooms, outdoor decks, nursery room, and even a game room!
 Paint...

-- Designed for use on multiple surfaces such as smooth or lightly textured walls, trim, baseboards, tile and glass
+- CONQUER MOST SURFACES: Specially designed blue tape for smooth or lightly textured walls, trim, baseboards, tile and glass

 - Package Contain 1 Pair of Gloves to Better Help You Better Doing the Job